Proxima (film): Plot

 Sarah is a French woman who has been dreaming and training her whole life to be an astronaut.
 She learns that she is a late addition to the Proxima crew, an International Space Station mission which will be the final precursor before a mission to Mars.

 While Sarah is thrilled to be going she struggles with leaving Stella, her daughter for whom she is the primary caregiver after separating from her spouse, Thomas.
 Despite her worries, she leaves Stella with Thomas and prepares for her mission.

 In addition to being a late comer to the mission Sarah is also the only woman on the Mars crew.
 She is met with open hostility by the American captain, Mike, who lets her know that he prefers the male substitute training to be her replacement.
-However Sarah gradually wins his respect as he watches her determination while training.
+However, Sarah gradually wins his respect as he watches her determination while training.

-During training Stella is allowed to visit Sarah once.
+During training, Stella is allowed to visit Sarah once.
 Sarah insists that special allowances be made to accommodate her daughter and allow them more time together.
-While the meeting initially goes well it ends badly as Stella becomes anxious and bored and runs away, once again causing friction between Sarah and Mike, who berates Sarah for her actions.
-The following day Stella leaves while Sarah is still sleeping.
+While the meeting initially goes well, it ends badly as Stella becomes anxious and bored and runs away, once again causing friction between Sarah and Mike, who berates Sarah for her actions.
+The following day, Stella leaves while Sarah is still sleeping.

 Increasingly struggling with the emotional toll of leaving, Sarah is surprised when Mike attempts to cheer her up, telling her that it is impossible to be a perfect mother or astronaut and they are only human.
-Later, at the last meeting before Sarah and the other astronauts go into a two-week quarantine before leaving for space Sarah is devastated when Stella and Thomas miss their flight and her last opportunity to see her little girl in person before leaving earth.
+Later, at the last meeting before Sarah and the other astronauts go into a two-week quarantine before leaving for space, Sarah is devastated when Stella and Thomas miss their flight and her last opportunity to be with her daughter before the scheduled launch.

-Sarah and Stella are able to see each other a final time, but this time it is through a pane of glass as Sarah is in quarantine.
-Stella reminds her mother that she promised they would be able to see the rocket she was leaving on together but Sarah broke her promise.
-A devastated Sarah sneaks out of quarantine and awakens Stella and takes her to see the rocket early in the morning.
+Sarah and Stella do see each other one more time, but it is through a pane of glass as Sarah is in quarantine.
+Stella reminds her mother that she promised they would be able to see the rocket she was leaving on together, and that Sarah has not kept her promise.
+Early in the morning, a devastated Sarah sneaks unseen out of quarantine and awakens Stella and takes her to see the rocket.

-That evening the rocket launches with Sarah on board with a picture of Stella by her side.
-On Earth a teary eyed Thomas and a smiling Stella watch the rocket launch.
+That evening, the rocket launches with Sarah on board with a picture of Stella by her side.
+On Earth, a teary-eyed Thomas and a smiling Stella watch the rocket launch.